najx/najx.github.io/_posts/networking/2023-05-15-networking.md

 ---
 title: CIDR and Subnet Masks in Cloud Networking
 date: 2023-05-15 21:58:47 +07:00
-modified: 2023-05-15 21:58:47 +07:00
+modified: 2024-12-28 13:24:47 +07:00
 tags: [Cloud ☁️]
 description: This article serves as an extensive resource for understanding CIDR and Subnet Masks, crucial components in cloud networking.
 It provides a detailed table to help in quick identification of available IP addresses per subnet.
-comments: true
+comments: false
 ---

-You do networking on Cloud like #Azure and you tried to remember CIDR, subnet mask to determine available addresses with no success ?
+You do networking on Cloud and you try to remember CIDR, subnet mask to determine available addresses with no success ?

-Here is THE solution:
+Here is **THE** solution:

 | Subnet Mask     | CIDR | Binary Notation                     | Available Addresses Per Subnet |
 | --------------- | ---- | ----------------------------------- | ------------------------------ |